Angora station

 Angora station is a SEPTA railway station in Philadelphia.
 It serves the Media/Wawa Line and is officially located at 58th Street near Baltimore Avenue in Southwest Philadelphia's Angora neighborhood, however the actual location is south of Baltimore Avenue.
 Part of Cobbs Creek Parkway runs along 58th Street from Baltimore Avenue, over the railroad bridge, to nearby Hoffman Avenue.
 In 2013, this station saw 36 boardings and 37 alightings on an average weekday, making it SEPTA's least used regional rail station.

-Angora station lies several blocks southeast of the Angora Loop station, which is the western terminus of Route 34 on the SEPTA Subway-Surface Trolley Lines, a line that runs along Baltimore Avenue, three blocks north of the station.
+Angora station lies several blocks southeast of 61st–Baltimore/Angora station, which is the western terminus of the T2 on the SEPTA Metro T, a trolley route that runs along Baltimore Avenue, three blocks north of the station.
+Connections to the T2 are made at 58th Street and Baltimore Avenue adjacent to this station.

 Station layout

 Angora has two low-level side platforms.